TutorialsLast Updated Jun 21, 20247 min read

 Using Cypress for component testing

-To test a React application using Cypress E2E tests, you would run the app on a local development server while Cypress runs in a separate terminal.
+To test a React application using Cypress E2E tests, you need to run the app on a local development server while Cypress runs in a separate terminal.
 Cypress visits your application using the command cy.visit(url) and runs assertions on the loaded page.

 The latest versions of Cypress include a built-in development server, eliminating the need for a local development server when performing component tests.
 The built-in server in Cypress is in charge of mounting and rendering the component in the browser.
 It only mounts and renders the component separate from the main application.